 I remember the first time I saw someone post a video of dino ribs on Instagram.
 Soon after, I got to try one of these mammoth beef hunks and immediately understood why it’s also known as brisket on a stick.
 It’s like a handheld hunk of brisket, and it’s amazing.

-Due to the amount of meat and marbling in beef short ribs, you want to prepare two ribs per adult and one per child.
+Due to the amount of meat and marbling in beef short ribs, you want to prepare two per adult and one per child.
 And the reality is that number will almost assuredly give you leftovers.
 That’s not a bad thing, either.
 Who wouldn’t want to enjoy tender, smoky beef the next day?

 How To Make Your Ribs Stretch Further

-Pair Ribs With Another Meat
+Pair Them With Another Meat

 It’s quite common when you go to a BBQ restaurant to get a couple of types of meat at the same time.
-You can follow that same idea at home by smoking another, more cost-effective, cut of meat like pork butt or pork shoulder or even a reverse seared smoked tri tip.
+You can follow that same idea at home by smoking another, more cost-effective, cut of meat like pork butt or pork shoulder.
 Who doesn’t love pulled pork?
 Plus, it’s easy to smoke and gives you a lot of meat.

 Serve Plenty Of Side Dishes